| ||

 |

-The only action that may require aircrew to be in the E & E bay is an APU overspeed reset, the procedure for which is contained in the Aircrew Servicing Manual (if your company has one).
-The bottom two photographs show the location of the APU control unit, although it will be labeled in the bay.
 The battery is also located in the E&E bay.
-It sits on the external DC power receptacle which is used to start the APU if the battery voltage is insufficient.
-Note this is not fitted to the NG’s because if the battery voltage is that low it must be replaced.
+On the Classics it sits on the external DC power receptacle which is used to start the APU if the battery voltage is insufficient.
+Note this is not fitted to the NG/MAX because if the battery voltage is that low it must be replaced.
 Click on the photos to enlarge and find out what lurks behind

 this hatch.